Business Tips for Culture Makers #624: CAUTION: how your principles and beliefs get leveraged and EXPLOITED to grow the platforms of our opponents

 This at least partially how the infamous Milo Y leveraged outrage, too.
 To grow his profile.
 It was not an accident.
 Antifragile marketers court controversy, especially with feminists, because it gets them known and makes them money.

-One more time: this is how YOUR feminist labour on social media gets co-opted to build platforms for anti-feminists.
+One more time: this is how YOUR emotional + intellectual labour on social media gets co-opted to build platforms for anti-feminists.

 Allow me to digress: